 |Usage Plans||Free||Free for open source projects.
 However, Paid for Enterprise.|

 |Control on system||Full||Very less|

-The number of questions labeled Jenkins and Travis in Stack Overflow.
+The number of questions labeled for Jenkins vs Travis CI in Stack Overflow:

-Thus, with the above discussion, we can get ay that Travis and Jenkins both offer wonderful features.
+Thus, with the above discussion, we can say that Travis or Jenkins, both offer wonderful features.
 However, small open source projects are best suited for Travis CI as it is easy to run and quick to set up.
 On the other hand, large enterprise is best suited to Jenkins as it offers free licensing for a private project and a wide range of customizable feature.
-So, we can say that both of these continuous integration tools are good in their way.
+So, we can say that both Jenkins or Travis continuous integration tools are good in their way.